 Update: As promised, the guest teachers stayed in touch with their American students—via Twitter!

-Editor’s note: This story was contributed by Megan Kelly ’15, who completed her GCU degree in English and is headed to the University of Ireland in Galway for graduate school.
+Contributed by Megan Kelly ’15, who completed her GCU degree in English and is headed to the University of Ireland in Galway for graduate school.